Quantum-Classical Dynamical Brackets: Jacobi identity and Leibniz rule for hybrid variables

 We see immediately that the Wigner $\star$-product ($\sigma=0$) does not satisfy this condition.
 Are there other $\sigma$'s that do?

-As discussed in Sec.~\ref{sec:derivation}, $\sigma$ is related to the phase space realization, or quantization scheme, on the $C$ sector prior to the partial classical limit.
-For the familiar schemes such as the Weyl, Born-Jordan, standard, anti-standard, normal and anti-normal ordering, or the Husimi realization, etc., $\sigma$ is first order in the derivatives $\partial_{q_C}$ and $\partial_{p_C}$.
+As discussed in Sec.~\ref{sec:derivation}, $\sigma$ is related to the phase-space realization, or quantization scheme, on the $C$ sector prior to the partial classical limit.
+For the familiar schemes such as the Weyl, Born-Jordan, standard, antistandard, normal and antinormal ordering or the Husimi realization, $\sigma$ is first-order in the derivatives $\partial_{q_C}$ and $\partial_{p_C}$.
 A general first order symmetric bidifferential operator is given by

 The constants $(a,b,c)$ correspond to different schemes.
-For example, Weyl and Born-Jordan orderings are reflected by $(0,0,0)$, standard and anti-standard by $(0,0,\pm 1)$ and Husimi by $(1,1,0)$.
+For example, Weyl and Born-Jordan orderings are reflected by $(0,0,0)$, standard and antistandard by $(0,0,\pm 1)$, and Husimi by $(1,1,0)$.
 Different values of $(a,b,c)$ define different $\sigma$'s and thus different $\circledast$'s.

 We find that no choice of $(a,b,c)$ can give rise to an associative $\circledast$-product for general variables.
-This is a generalization of the previous no-go theorems: the class of $\circledast$-products~\eqref{eq:ast-pc} defined by~\eqref{eq:sigma-abc} is not associative for general phase space functions.
-Which means that if we insist that all possible phase space functions should be admitted into hybrid variables, then this class of composition products cannot lead to consistent mechanics for hybrid variables.
+This is a generalization of the previous no-go theorems: The class of $\circledast$-products~\eqref{eq:ast-pc} defined by~\eqref{eq:sigma-abc} is not associative for general phase-space functions.
+This means that if we insist that all possible phase-space functions should be admitted into hybrid variables, then this class of composition products cannot lead to consistent mechanics for hybrid variables.

 It is not obvious, however, that the desired product cannot be constructed through a more complex setup.
-Condition~\eqref{eq:sigma-cond} excludes a large class of products, which might suggest that a nontrivial framework needs to be constructed.
+The condition~\eqref{eq:sigma-cond} excludes a large class of products, which might suggest that a nontrivial framework needs to be constructed.
 With the condition for consistency clearly stated in mathematical terms, we leave the investigation of this problem to future work.

 Nonetheless, the realization that the consistency of hybrid dynamics hinges on the associativity of the $\circledast$-product suggests another path to explore.
 That is the topic of the next section.